joeratt/connectathon_notes/health_cards/Cerner SMART Health Cards - Proof of Concept - Integration Notes.md

 ## Quick-Start Guide

-This is just the steps you'll need to take to integrate with Cerner's Proof-of-Concept
+This is just the steps you'll need to take to integrate with Cerner's Health Cards Functionality

 ### Read Cerner's Documentation